kazzmy/krita_backup/README.md

 ![click image to open expanded view: new tab will open](https://github.com/kazzmy/krita_backups/blob/master/screenshots/create_Resource_Bundle_screenshot.png)

-Fill the fields with your own preferences, and shoose the local to save your new bundle
+Fill the fields with your own preferences, and choose the local to save your new bundle

 ![click image to open expanded view: new tab will open]()